laffan/lookbook/README.md

 # playbook

 A collection of digital sketches.
 Blender, P5.js, Godot ... anything goes.
 Click a thumbnail below to read more about each sketch.

-## Notes
-Beyond a (very) few exceptions.
-Nothing in here should be larger than 5mb.
-Check with `find . -type f -size +5M ! -path '*/node_modules/*'`
+Inside the `src` folder for each project you'll find the source file.

 |  |  |  |
 |---|---|---|